Civitavecchia railway station: Features

 Civitavecchia's passenger building is a mostly single storey structure, with a double storey central section.
 It houses ticket offices and a waiting room.

 The station has four through tracks, and two terminating tracks, with platforms for passengers.
 The platforms are linked by an underpass.
 There is also a freight yard.

 Further north are offices, a storage area for locomotives, and Civitavecchia Porto Tarquina, where wagons are repaired.

 To the south was once a goods line, now abandoned, which branched off from the station towards the port.
 It has been replaced by a paved area now used as a parking lot.

 Passenger and train movements

 The station has about 3.2 million passenger movements each year.

 All InterCity, Eurostar City trains passing through the station stop there, as do a pair of InterCity Notte trains (InterCity Night).
 The station is occasionally a stop or terminus for the Express train UNITALSI, a train of pilgrims.

 Very frequent regional trains link Civitavecchia with nearby destinations, including Rome, Grosseto, Montalto di Castro and Pisa.

-The station is also the terminus of the FR5 commuter service from Rome, with a train every 30 minutes.
+The station is also the terminus of the FL5 commuter service from Rome.